kulcsarrudolf/pasztor.at/content/blog/2016-10-21-sql-introduction-part2.md

 There are a few more differences, but most of those are unique to the SQL server you are using.

+{{% warning %}}
-> **Common misconception** A lot of university teachers would tell you that every table needs a numeric primary key.
+**Common misconception** A lot of university teachers would tell you that every table needs a numeric primary key.
-> This is not true, you can create a primary key on a textual (`VARCHAR`) column, or you could create a primary key
-> using multiple columns.
-If your students are given a textual identification, for example, this can be easily used to
-> make your database mimic your business model more closely.
-On the other hand, having a column named `id` or `table_id`
-> will make your database easier to understand for a lot of people.
+This is not true, you can create a primary key on a textual (`VARCHAR`) column, or you could create a primary key using multiple columns.
+If your students are given a textual identification, for example, this can be easily used to make your database mimic your business model more closely.
+On the other hand, having a column named `id` or `table_id` will make your database easier to understand for a lot of people.
+{{% /warning %}}

 ### Making the database fast (indexes)